ArcaneEngineer/ECS-tutorials/part2.md

 1. Turrets can turn (change heading) as tanks drive straight.
 2. Turrets can occasionally fire a bullet according to the heading of their gun.

-Our code in this part will grow to over 2.5x the original size (120 -> 300+ lines of code) as we generalise our ECS framework!
+Our code will grow to over 2.5x the original size (120 -> 300+ lines of code) as we generalise our ECS framework!
 So be warned, there is some typing ahead.

 ### How we'll beef up Component data

-Do you recall from [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), that each component was no more than a single number in the arary of that component type? e.g. in the `hulls` array, at a given index (i.e. for one entity's hull), we had a single value representing the tank's `y` position, and e.g. each `track`'s single value represented its turning speed.
+Do you recall from [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), that each component was no more than a single number in the arary of that component type? e.g. in the `hulls` array, at a given index, we had a single value representing the tank's `y` position, and e.g. each `track`'s single value represented its turning speed.

 Well, we now need to evolve our ECS: we'll make each component be an `object`, so that it can contain multiple values, allowing for complex components.